-Figure 9: Commercial catch proportions-at-age for the Bounty Plateau stock, 1990-2020.
+Figure 12: Commercial catch proportions-at-age for the Bounty Plateau stock, 1990-2022.
 Year classes can be tracked on the diagonal, with recent dominant year classes highlighted in red solid lines.
 Earlier dominant year classes highlighted with dashed red lines.

-Figure 10: Contribution of the 2002 year class to the proportion of catch (by number) at the Bounty Plateau 2005-2020.
+Figure 13: Contribution of the 2002 year-class to the proportion of catch (by number) at the Bounty Plateau 2004-2022.

-Figure 11: Commercial catch proportions-at-length (left) and -at-age (right) for the Bounty Plateau stock by sex, 1990-2005.
+Figure 14: Commercial catch proportions at length (left) and age (right) for the Bounty Plateau stock by sex, 1990-2005.
 Proportions sum to one across males and females in each year.
+(Continued next page)

-Figure 11 cont.: Commercial catch proportions-at-length (left) and -at-age (right) for the Bounty Plateau stock by sex, 2006-2020.
+Figure 14 continued: Commercial catch proportions at length (left) and age (right) for the Bounty Plateau stock by sex, 2006-2022.
 Proportions sum to one across males and females in each year.